 - Whether the person who experienced the alleged misconduct has asked that that their name not be disclosed to the alleged perpetrator(s) or that the College not investigate or take action against the alleged perpetrator(s).

-Privacy and its limitations in some cases.
 Williams strongly supports the confidentiality interests of persons reporting sexual misconduct.
 Even if a person does not specifically ask for confidentiality, Williams will disclose information regarding incidents of alleged sexual misconduct only to those individuals directly responsible for handling the College’s response.
 In addition, persons considering whether to report an incident, or in the process of reporting and/or adjudication, will be told, in advance, what information would need to be disclosed, to whom, and why.

 At the same time, there are situations in which the College must override a person’s request for confidentiality, or request that the College not investigate or take action against an alleged perpetrator, in order to meet its legal obligations to provide a safe and non-discriminatory environment for the reporting person or others.
 When a request for confidentiality could preclude a meaningful investigation and appropriate response to the alleged misconduct of a student, the request will be evaluated by the Title IX Committee for Student Concerns, which consists of Toya Camacho, Title IX Coordinator and Assistant Vice President for Institutional Diversity and Equity; Marlene Sandstrom, Deputy Title IX Coordinator and Dean of the College; Meg Bossong, the Director of Sexual Assault Prevention and Response; and Donna Denelli-Hess, Health Educator.
 In the case of sexual misconduct for which a student is not the alleged perpetrator, the committee that makes these decisions is the Title IX Committee, consisting of the Title IX coordinator (Camacho) along with the three deputy coordinators (Lee Park, Interim Dean of the Faculty, Marlene Sandstrom, Dean of the College and Martha Tetrault, Director of Human Resources.)
 In all cases these committees are authorized to seek additional information from other subject matter experts in order to inform their decisions.
 Examples of such experts include Campus Safety and Security officers, the Director of Sexual Assault Prevention and Response, and witnesses to behaviors of concern.